 There was a lady way up ahead ready to cross over to the traffic island.
 The lead driver had seen her and knew she was about to step out without thinking.

 Joy Rushton stepped off the kerb straight into the path of the removal van.
 It hit her full on slamming into her.

 It came out of nowhere and the last thing she would see was it charging at her.
 Just like it would have been for her husband when she was eloping and a passenger, with her lover at the wheel of his removal van.

 Her house was just as she left it when returning.

 In the armchair, the man waits.
-He gets up after a while and wanders around checking on things to make sure.
+He gets up after a while and wanders around checking on things.
 He feels lonely and the house remains empty.

 At the same time Joy wanders around the deserted house.
-All is still, quiet.
+All is still and quiet.
 Not even the sound of birds, no jack hammer, nothing.
 Life was going on, but existed outside this isolated place.

 Both husband and wife drift around the empty house waiting for the living to return.
 Neither see each other, neither ever will.